learnbyexample/learn_gnused/gnu_sed.md

 You should be familiar with command line usage in a Unix-like environment.
 You should also be comfortable with concepts like file redirection and command pipelines.
 Knowing the basics of the `grep` command will be handy in understanding the filtering features of `sed`.

-If you are new to the world of the command line, check out my [Computing from the Command Line](https://github.com/learnbyexample/cli-computing) ebook and curated resources on [Linux CLI and Shell scripting](https://learnbyexample.github.io/curated_resources/linux_cli_scripting.html) before starting this book.
+If you are new to the world of the command line, check out my [Linux Command Line Computing](https://github.com/learnbyexample/cli-computing) ebook and curated resources on [Linux CLI and Shell scripting](https://learnbyexample.github.io/curated_resources/linux_cli_scripting.html) before starting this book.

 ## Conventions